 Further, under PHIPA, individuals may provide instructions to health information custodians not to use or disclose their personal health information for health care purposes without consent.
 These provisions have come to be referred to as the “lock-box” provisions, although lock-box is not a defined term in PHIPA.
-For more information, please see the GRH lock box policy.
+For more information, please see the GRH lock box policy in Adobe PDF format.

 4b) What information can individuals ‘lock,’ and from whom can they lock it?The withholding or withdrawal of consent or the express instructions cited above may take various forms: